 The Secret to 12 Years of Happiness

-Here is to the next 12 years of learning, adapting, and living tranquilly – with any luck.
+After my first 12 years here, it’s onto the next 12 years (with any luck) of learning, adapting, and living tranquilly.
 Enjoy your Thailand journey.

 Engagement & Share your Feedback: